Carl-Henric/ms4/README.md

 1. As a user, I want to know how to proceed my purchase in all steps.
 2. As a user, I want it to be clearly what kind of watches the eCommerce offers.
 3. As a user, I want to feel secure with the payment.
-4. As a user, I want it to be easy to contact the site owner.
+4. As a user, I want to be able to read more about the watches.
-5. As a user, I want to be able to read more about the watches.
+5. As a user, I want to have a profile page that collect my recent purchases.
-6. As a user, I want to have a profile page that collect my recent purchases.
+6. As a user, I want it to be easy to find all the products.

 ## Scope
 The site is build to have a light but serious touch.
 It should be easy for the user to see what watches there is in stock.
 I wanted the site to be serious but not too stiff and boring, and wioth a small touch on vintage boutique.